Song Suqing

-Song Suqing (宋素卿; died 1525), also known as Sō Sokei from the Japanese pronunciation of his name, was a Chinese-born diplomat of Muromachi period Japan.
+Song Suqing (宋素卿; died 1525), also known as Sō Sokei from the Japanese pronunciation of his name, was a Chinese-born diplomat of Muromachi and Sengoku period Japan.
 He was sold as a child to Japanese envoys in 1496, but came back to Ming China in 1509 and 1523 as an envoy of the Hosokawa clan.
-In the latter mission to China, he became embroiled in the Ningbo Incident where the rival mission sent by the Ōuchi clan attacked him and plundered the cities of Ningbo and Shaoxing.
+In the latter mission to China, he became embroiled in the Ningbo incident where the rival mission sent by the Ōuchi clan attacked him and plundered the cities of Ningbo and Shaoxing.
 Song Suqing was judged to have caused the incident and was thrown in jail where he died.

 Early life: the 1496 mission

-Song Suqing was born in Yin County (鄞縣; present-day Yinzhou, Zhejiang) with the name Zhu Gao (朱縞).
+Song Suqing was born in Yin County (鄞縣; present-day Yinzhou, Ningbo, Zhejiang) with the name Zhu Gao (朱縞).
 Because his father had died, he stayed with his uncle Zhu Cheng (朱澄), who worked as a lacquerware merchant.
 To support himself, Zhu Gao learned to sing and performed on the streets as a child.
 In 1496, he caught the attention of Tōshigorō (湯四五郎), a Japanese dealer who came with that year's tributary mission.
 At the time, the Japanese could only trade with China through the Chinese tributary system, where foreign envoys would present tribute to the Ming emperor in return for gifts from the emperor.
 Additionally, once the Japanese envoys landed at Ningbo, their designated port, they would have the opportunity to engage in trade with the local merchants in a controlled environment.
 This was how Tōshigorō chanced upon Zhu Gao in Yin County, near Ningbo, where he was impressed by the boy's voice and charms and started a close relationship with him.
 Tōshigorō then entrusted Zhu Gao and his uncle to sell his merchandise of Japanese swords and fans in return for Chinese lacquerware.

-For some reason Zhu Cheng could not uphold his end of the deal by the time the Japanese envoys were scheduled to return to Japan.
+For some reason, Zhu Cheng could not uphold his end of the deal by the time the Japanese envoys were scheduled to return to Japan.
 By all accounts the Japanese goods were successfully sold, but the money from the transaction was squandered (either by himself or by another middleman) and Zhu Cheng could not fulfill the order of lacquerware.
 To prevent the Japanese from going to the authorities, Zhu Cheng settled the matter with Tōshigorō by handing over his nephew Zhu Gao as an indemnity.
 The boy was taken to Japan.